goshacmd/nsa_panel/README.md

 ![](nsa-eagle.png)

 The easiest way to add a special panel for NSA agents to monitor your users' data.
-Let's destroy the right to privacy together!
+Let's ~~fight terrorism~~ destroy the right to privacy together!

 ## Example